rapid7/insightconnect-plugins/plugins/microsoft_intune/help.md

 ```

 #### Get Device

-This action is used to get information about the device.
+This action is used to get information about the device

 ##### Input

 |Name|Type|Default|Required|Description|Enum|Example|
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 |deviceId|string|None|True|ID of the device|None|9e8fd111-6c41-1111-85b9-11395662e111|

 Example input:

 ```